menandmice/micetro_docs/guides/implementation/architecture.rst

 Web Application
 ^^^^^^^^^^^^^^^

-The Men&Mice Web Application can be installed on any server on the network running Microsoft Internet Information Services (IIS) or Apache.
-The Men&Mice Web Application talks directly to the Web Server (IIS or Apache) which redirects its request to Men&Mice Central through TCP port 1231.
+The Micetro Web Application can be installed on any server on the network running Microsoft Internet Information Services (IIS) or Apache.
+The Micetro Web Application talks directly to the Web Server (IIS or Apache) which redirects its request to Men&Mice Central through TCP port 1231.

 .. image:: ../../images/IPAM1.png
   :width: 80%